Today’s Personal Loan Rates: July 3, 2023—Rates Move Down

 To see if it fits into your budget, it’s important to estimate how much you’ll pay on a monthly basis—and how much you’ll pay in interest over the life of the loan.
 One of the easiest ways to do this is with a personal loan calculator.
 You’ll need your loan rate, term and amount.

-Let’s say you get a three-year, $5,000 personal loan at a fixed rate of 14.68%.
-You’d pay around $173 monthly and roughly $1,212 in interest over the life of the loan, according to the Forbes Advisor personal loan calculator.
-You’d pay $6,212 in total over those three years, which includes both principal and interest.
+For example, let’s say you have a personal loan with a $5,000 loan amount, 14.90% fixed interest rate and a term of 36 months.
+The Forbes Advisor personal loan calculator shows your monthly payment would be around $173 and you’d pay about $1,231 in interest over the life of the loan.
+Overall, you would owe $6,231, which includes both principal and interest.

 More From Advisor